marcinkosky/Personal-projects-with-Python-3/README.md

 29/01/2018 Script is finished<br />
 30/01/2018 Debugging the leap year<br />
 30/01/2018 Formatting the code with standards of PEP8<br />
-31/01/2018 Shortening code by 4 lines (formatting and deleting unused parts)
+31/01/2018 Shortening code by 4 lines (formatting and deleting unused parts)<br />
+01/02/2018 Shortening code by 34 lines (deleting unused parts, concentrating strings) *-- end of changes --*